The Media Computing Project (Winter '23/'24)

 For any questions about the class, please contact Sebastian Hueber.

-MCP this semester revolves around a topic that elegantly combines multiple domains of media computing and HCI: You will create a multiplayer rhythm game with multimodal inputs and developer support to add new tracks.
+MCP this semester revolves around a topic that elegantly combines multiple domains of media computing and HCI: You will create a multiplayer rhythm game with multimodal inputs.
 During this course you will learn:

 - the role of HCI in software and game design

-- writing a GUI app for a desktop OS (macOS)
+- implementing a GUI app for a desktop OS (macOS)

 - playback and manipulatoin of digital media like audio and video